aa-shin/personal-website2/README.md

-finished structure for portfolio.html by adding necessary adjustments to css to html and css. added additional paddings to content in portfolio.html to prevent footer from hiding content by overlapping. added @media to all html files and adjusted css accordingly for width: 1024px view. changed background-color for body for 1024px view in @media css in order to make sure it was working as intended.
+finished structure for portfolio.html by adding necessary adjustments to css to html and css. added additional paddings to content in portfolio.html to prevent footer from hiding content by overlapping. added @media to all html files and adjusted css accordingly for width: 1024px view. changed background-color for body for 1024px view in @media css in order to make sure it was working as intended. added hover function that changes background-color for links.